linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

        supported as defined in the RISC-V ISA manual starting from commit d8ab5c78c207 ("Zihintpause is ratified").

-* :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.
+* :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A value that contains performance information about the selected set of processors.

+  * :c:macro:`RISCV_HWPROBE_MISALIGNED_MASK`: The bitmask of the misaligned access performance field in the value of key `RISCV_HWPROBE_KEY_CPUPERF_0`.

+    The following values (not bitmasks) in this field are defined:

     * :c:macro:`RISCV_HWPROBE_MISALIGNED_UNKNOWN`: The performance of misaligned
       scalar accesses is unknown.

     * :c:macro:`RISCV_HWPROBE_MISALIGNED_EMULATED`: Misaligned scalar accesses are
       emulated via software, either in or below the kernel.
 These accesses are always extremely slow.

     * :c:macro:`RISCV_HWPROBE_MISALIGNED_SLOW`: Misaligned scalar accesses are
       slower than equivalent byte accesses.
 Misaligned accesses may be supported directly in hardware, or trapped and emulated by software.

     * :c:macro:`RISCV_HWPROBE_MISALIGNED_FAST`: Misaligned scalar accesses are
       faster than equivalent byte accesses.

     * :c:macro:`RISCV_HWPROBE_MISALIGNED_UNSUPPORTED`: Misaligned scalar accesses
       are not supported at all and will generate a misaligned address fault.

 * :c:macro:`RISCV_HWPROBE_KEY_ZICBOZ_BLOCK_SIZE`: An unsigned int which
   represents the size of the Zicboz block in bytes.